 Single Wide Bathroom Remodel

-This single wide had never been updated and the bathroom showed it’s age but as soon as Gina moved into the home she remodeled the entire room.
+This single wide had never been updated and the bathroom showed it’s age but as soon as Gina moved into the home she remodeled the entire room with sheet metal.
 Here’s the bathroom before:

 Having the sink at a more comfortable height was important to Gina and she was able to get the preferred height by building a sink riser on top of the counter.

 The completed sink area is great!
-Tile paneling is used on the wall, the cabinets were painted black and sheet metal was installed on the end.
+Tile paneling is used on the wall, the cabinets were painted black and sheet metal was installed at the end.

 A tiled shower floor replaces the original green tub.
 For the side walls, she used sheet metal.